Become an Amazon seller: Successfully sell merchandise and private label products

 Amazon-Händler werden: Verkäufer-Konto und Produkt sind schnell angelegt, aber was dann?

-Quick Overview: Branded Goods vs. Private Label/Brands
+Quick overview: Merchandise vs. Private Label/Brands

-Advantages and Disadvantages of Private Label
+Advantages and disadvantages of private label

 AdvantagesDisadvantages

-2. Economies of scale are possible
+2. Economies of scale possible

 3. No direct competition on the product listing